IUDataStructuresCourse/course-web-page-fall-2022/lectures/Sep-21.md

 ## Example: Remove Node and fix AVL

-Given the following AVL Tree, delete the node with key 8 and restore the AVL property using tree rotations:
+Recall that we can restore the AVL property using tree rotations:

 				y                         x
 			   / \    right_rotate(y)    / \